 - Gently move my body.
 I enjoy yoga and often do a short gentle flow on my mat near a window.
 I absorb the emerging light of the day and work out any muscle or joint soreness.

 - Listen or read something inspirational.
 I have several books about mindfulness, meditation and overall mental wellness.
 Sometimes I’ll read a chapter from a Louise Hay book, or simply reflect on a page from my Mindfulness book.
 Other times I’m tired and just want to listen, so I turn to a podcast like Why Shamanism Now, Optimal Living Daily, Oprah’s Super Soul Conversations or queue up a short meditation in Insight Timer.
-Some are as short as 5 minutes.
+Some are as short as five minutes.

 - Write in my journal.
 After easing into my morning, ideas often pop into my head.
 I’ll tuck these away in my journal.
 Sometimes it’s just a few words, other times its pages of reflection.
 I like to honor the processing in my brain and get it on paper so I can look into it further at a later time.
 It’s like puzzle pieces come together when working through a difficult topic or making a decision.
 I can see on paper how my brain is working!